 The two things that people worry about most in divorce are their money and their kids.
 Unfortunately, worrying about money doesn’t prevent those same people from making enormous financial mistakes in divorce.

-Here are a list of the top financial mistakes people make in divorce.
+Here is a list of the top financial mistakes people make in divorce.
 Once you know them, you can (hopefully) avoid making them yourself.